WangLabCSU/SigBridgeR/README.md

       "ggplot2",
       "randomcoloR", # or RColorBrewer
       "ggupset", # for upset plot
-      "patchwork", # for fraction plot
+      "patchwork", # for fraction stack plot
       "ggforce", # for pca plot
-      "ggVennDiagram" # for Venn Diagram
+      "ggVennDiagram" # for venn diagram
     ))

 To reproduce the tutorial to learn more usage